microsoft/language-server-protocol/protocol.md

 The 2.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-2-x.md).
 The 1.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-1-x.md).

+## Change Log

+### 02/28/2017

+Updated the specification to correctly describe the breaking changes from 2.x to 3.x around `WorkspaceEdit`and `TextDocumentEdit`.

 ## Messages overview

 General